JMMC-OpenDev/jmcs/parent-pom/README.md

 This directory contains the jMCS parent pom.
 It may be used for any other project that want to use it as parent.

-Use it giving *relativePath* or proceed first to its installation.
+Proceed first to its installation.

 ### Install: